Active Substance: evolocumab

-- adults with primary hypercholesterolaemia (high blood cholesterol levels, in particular of the type ‘LDL-cholesterol’ or ‘bad’ cholesterol).
+- adults with primary hypercholesterolaemia (high blood cholesterol levels, in particular of LDL-cholesterol or ‘bad cholesterol’).
 Primary means that the disease is generally the result of a genetic abnormality.
-Primary hypercholesterolaemia includes heterozygous familial (when the genetic abnormality is inherited from only one parent) and non-familial disease (when the genetic abnormality arises spontaneously without a family history).
+Primary hypercholesterolaemia includes heterozygous familial (when the genetic abnormality is inherited from one parent) and heterozygous non-familial disease (when the genetic abnormality arises spontaneously without a family history).
 Repatha is also used to treat mixed dyslipidaemia (abnormal levels of fats in blood, including high levels of LDL-cholesterol).
 Repatha is to be used together with a low-fat diet, in the following cases:

-- in combination with a statin (other cholesterol-lowering medicines), or a statin plus other fat-lowering medicines, in patients who do not adequately respond to the maximum dose of the statin;
+− in combination with a statin (another type of cholesterol-lowering medicine), or a statin plus other fat-lowering medicines, in patients whose blood fat levels are not lowered adequately with the maximum dose of the statin;

 − alone or in combination with other fat-lowering medicines in patients who cannot tolerate or cannot be given statins.